lookfirst/systemjs-seed/README.md

 # SystemJS + AngularJS

-Seed project for ES6 modules via SystemJS with ES6 syntax using 6to5 that lazy-load and bundle build with AngularJS.
+Seed project for ES6 modules via SystemJS with ES6 syntax using Babel (was: 6to5) that lazy-load and bundle build with AngularJS.

 Based heavily off the *excellent* [angular-systemjs-seed](https://github.com/Swimlane/angular-systemjs-seed) project.